-&lt;sup>16 Nomenclature may differ.
+20 Nomenclature may differ.

-&lt;sup>17 Except the thesis project of the 3TU Master's programme in Sustainable Energy Technology of students from cohorts before academic year 2017-2018.
+21 Except the thesis project of the 3TU Master's programme in Sustainable Energy Technology of students from cohorts before academic year 2017-2018.
 These students may start the Master thesis project after completion of 45 EC of theoretical courses.
 This means that the industrial internship and the projects ET4380SET and SET3811 are excluded.